SVD-DIP: Overcoming the Overfitting Problem in DIP-based CT Reconstruction: Experiments and Results

 \subsubsection{Chest CT (Ellipses-LoDoPaB)}

 DIP has a better max PSNR on average (see \autoref{tab:lodo_short}).
 SVD-DIP reaches on average a lower max PSNR than EDIP and DIP, but it is much more stable, with the PSNR trending upwards, rather than declining. \autoref{fig:psnrtrace_lodo} exemplarily shows the behavior of the PSNR observed in the runs.
 On average, SVD-DIP outperforms DIP and EDIP, arriving at a slightly lower value in a remarkably stable manner.
 Thus, the strong regularization induced by fixing the singular vectors comes at the cost of a slightly lower max PSNR, but on the other hand greatly reduces the overfitting.
 Here, for SVD-DIP we replace the convolutional layers in all down- and up-blocks by SVD representations, except the first three down-blocks.
 We can treat the number of down-blocks that remain unchanged as a hyperparameter, which can be adjusted depending on the need to adapt to different input data.
-For example, we replace fewer blocks here because we experience a major change in the noise distribution, and want to give the network more flexibility.
+We replace fewer blocks as we have a major change in the noise distribution, so as to provide the network with greater flexibility.